baselrabia/DesignPatternInAction/README.md

 ### 1- Adapter Pattern

 1. integration 3rd party APIs
-2. Depandancy inversion
+2. Dependance inversion
-3. User the container to swap implementaions
+3. User the container to swap implementations

+#### Primer

+- Two Components with incompatible interfaces
+- Converts Messages passed between the components into something each can understand

 #### Benefits